 Address: Ul. od Tabakarije 29, 20000, Dubrovnik, Croatia

 If you’re a fan of the HBO hit Game of Thrones, you may recognize this spot as the setting for some of its scenes, including the Red Keep in King’s Landing.
-You can see this Dubrovnik icon in a unique way on a Thrones-themed walking tour.
+You can uniquely see this Dubrovnik icon on a Thrones-themed walking tour.

 See Related: Best Warm Winter Destinations in Europe